BramVan-Oosterhout/festivals-docker/festivals-server/DOCUMENTATION.md

 ### Server implementation
 The `festivals-server.cnf` file defines the bind-host as `festivals-server`.
 The configured certificates are for festivals-server and include the required Subject Alternate Names (SANs) in hostlist.

 The festivals-server interacts with the festivals-database.
 The interaction is configured in the `[database]` section of the configuration file.
-The festivals-server use the FestivalsAppDatabaseClient certificate and key to identify itself to the festivals-database.
-They are stored inthe database-client.crt and database-client.key files.
+The festivals-server uses the FestivalsAppDatabaseClient certificate and key to identify itself to the festivals-database.
+They are stored in the database-client.crt and database-client.key files.

 The festivals-server.yml file defines the environment for the festivals-server container:
 * start from the my/festivals-server image